patchlevel/event-sourcing/docs/aggregate.md

 }
 ```

-We also had to expand the apply method so that the change actually took place.
+We have also defined a new `apply` method named `applyNameChanged`
-We checked again that we had the right event and then overwritten the name.
+where we change the name depending on the value in the event.

 When using it, it can look like this: